 Avnu Alliance and the members who created Milan are committed to supporting it, for future products and long-lasting implementations.
 Manufacturers can be confident in the protection of their investment - for themselves and their customers as Milan is long-term viability as part of the IEEE open standards.

-Participation in: Plugfests, Face-to-Face technical and marketing meetings, depending on membership level.
+Participation in: Plugfests, Face-to-Face technical and marketing meetings, certification test plan development and more.